top of page

 • 5 min read

-Almost 8 weeks later, I’m sitting in the Madrid airport wondering where all the time went?
+Now, almost 8 weeks later, I’m sitting in the Madrid airport wondering where all the time went?

 I found home in the little family of 11 we shared every class, dreaded paper, España futbol win, and walls with.